 TSA Approved Locks

-You’ll want to pay close attention to the zippers and stitching options on your bag, too.
-Making sure that they’re hearty help prevent thieves from using knives to cut into your bag and steal your property.
-And if you wish to lock your luggage, choose a bag with a TSA approved combination lock.
+You’ll want to pay close attention to the zippers and stitching options for your bag, too.
+Make sure that they’re hearty to help prevent thieves from using knives to cut into your bag and steal your property.
+And if you wish to lock your luggage, choose a bag with a TSA-approved combination lock.
 That’s because TSA agents are allowed to remove locks on luggage even if it causes damage as a result.
 A TSA combination lock can be opened by a master key available to TSA agents only, ensuring that your bag is search compliant without running the risk of being damaged in the process.

 Hard vs. Soft Shell

 When it comes to deciding whether to buy a hard or soft shell suitcase, the choice is really just a matter of preference.
-Both options have their advantages: hard shell luggage has a reputation for being more durable and capable of withstanding heavy impacts and poor weather conditions, while soft shell luggage can be compressed is easier to fit into oddly shaped overhead compartments.
-If you plan on carrying-on for any portion of your trip, a soft shell suitcase will come in handy on smaller planes with tighter spaces.
-But if you always plan on checking your bag you really can’t go wrong either way.
+Both options have their advantages: hard shell luggage has a reputation for being more durable and capable of withstanding heavy impacts and poor weather conditions.
+Also, soft shell luggage can be easier to compress to fit oddly shaped overhead compartments.
+If you plan on carrying-on for any portion of your trip, a softshell suitcase will come in handy on smaller planes with tighter spaces.
+But if you always plan on checking your bag, you really can’t go wrong either way.

 Airlines typically allow 40 to 50 pounds max per checked item before implementing overweight baggage fees.
-For that reason, it’s smart to choose a suitcase that’s not only durable, but also as lightweight as possible.
-And while you might naturally assume that soft shell bags weight less, that isn’t always the case.
-In fact, hard shell luggage has come a long way in recent years and is often just as light as, if not lighter than, soft shell bags.
-Always check the weight of the bag before you purchase, as a ten pound bag can’t hold as much cargo as a 7 pound bag can, and those three pounds can make a big difference.
+For that reason, it’s smart to choose a suitcase that’s not only durable but also as lightweight as possible.
+And while you might naturally assume that soft shell bags weigh less, that isn’t always the case.
+In fact, hard shell luggage has come a long way in recent years and is often just as light as, if not lighter than, softshell bags.
+Always check the bag's weight before you purchase, as a ten-pound bag can’t hold as much cargo as a 7-pound bag can, and those three pounds can make a big difference.
 Fortunately, there are now ultra-lightweight suitcases on the market, many of which weigh less than 4 pounds!
 Finally, be sure to look into your airline’s size and weight guidelines for checked and carry-on baggage as limits may vary between carriers.